 - Optional: Cricut machine or other similar machines infusible markers can work in.
 (If you do not have a machine, then you can draw or trace your own design or print out mine and trace it.

 - Upload or select a design you would like to use.
+Design space has a lot of sunflower designs to choose from.
 If you would like help on how to upload a design then click here or how to unzip a folder so you can upload it then click here.

 - Change the design from cut to pen by selecting the operation drop down tab at the top left.

 3. Size your design accordingly.
 I had a small women’s shirt and made my design 8 inches wide by 7.426 inches.
 I have a shirt guide that has recommended design sizes depending on the size shift you have.
 If you would like to check that out, then click here.

 4. Do not forget to mirror your image, especially if you have any words in your design.
 I used copy paper 20 lb. as my setting.
 Since we are only using the markers and not cutting anything (you can if you want to) then the settings are not as important.

 5. Once your machine is finished drawling your design, flip your mat over and carefully pull it up to remove your paper.
 This will help to keep your paper from curling.

 6. Take your infusible ink marker and scribble on a piece of plastic (something that the ink will not soak into).

 7. Get your paint brush wet, then move it around the marker scribble to pick up some of the ink.
 Then start painting your design.